 The Holy Spirit is the Spirit of truth and exposes all the lies of the devil.
 Therefore everything that happens in darkness, He will bring into the light.

-Without a conviction of sin, a person cannot repent and lay down his life and put away his sins.
-That’s because the person is not aware of his sins.
 The person doesn’t see the necessity of laying down his flesh and becoming born again in the spirit.
-He shall not consider the works of the flesh as evil and therefore shall never put off the carnal works of the flesh.
-The person will only do that if God will reveal to him his spiritual state.
+He shall not consider the works of the flesh as evil.
+Therefore he shall never put off the carnal works of the flesh.
+The person will only do that if God reveals to him his spiritual state.

 Molimo ha a batle hore mang kapa mang a timele.
 Ke ka lebaka lena, because of His goodness, He gave His law, Mora oa hae, le Moea oa hae o Halalelang.
 So that the sins of the world, which are concealed in darkness and are hidden for the natural eyes of the old man, will be exposed and man has the opportunity to repent, remove his sins, pholosoa, and become a new creation in Jesus Christ.